 Before loading the machine, check the pockets of all clothing (especially those in children's garments).
-Inspecting the clothing saves the items in question and also protects the garments -- and your washer -- from damage.
+Inspecting the clothing saves the items inside pockets from water damage while protecting the garments and your washer.

-Zip up all zippers.
-Fasten hooks.
-Tie drawstrings.
-Unroll cuffs.
-Turn pockets inside out.
+Next, prep garments to go in the washer.
+Zip up all zippers, fasten hooks, tie drawstrings, unroll cuffs, and turn pockets inside out.
 To lessen fading, turn dark clothing, such as jeans, inside out.
-Also, unbutton all buttons.
+Lastly, unbutton all buttons.
 The agitation of the wash cycle can cause buttons to tear buttonholes.

 Be sure to read the care labels on clothing items for proper washing instructions.
 Most clothing will have specific laundry treatments listed on the tags.

 Editor's Tip: Electronic car keys are especially susceptible to water damage.
 If you accidentally send keys or other small electronics through the wash cycle, do not try to use the key or turn on the device.
-If you push the button while the item is wet, you're likely out of luck.
-Instead, place the key in a container filled with dry rice.
-The rice helps absorb moisture.
-Allow the item to dry out for several days or even a week or more to ensure the circuits are thoroughly dried.
+Pushing the button while the item is wet can further damage the device.
+Instead, place the item in a container filled with dry rice, which helps absorb moisture.
+Allow the item to dry out for several days (or longer) to ensure the circuits are thoroughly dried.
 Then try to use it.
 It's not guaranteed to work, but if the circuits aren't activated while wet, they can sometimes be saved.

-Check the loading instructions on the washing machine's lid before putting in clothes.
-If instructions are not available, the most common loading order is detergent, laundry items, and water.
-Start the machine immediately.
-This loading order prevents excessive sudsing.
-It also minimizes the risk of fabric damage that can happen when full-strength detergents sit on clothing.
+Using the correct loading order prevents excessive suds and minimizes the risk of fabric damage that can happen when full-strength detergents sit on clothing.
 If a detergent dispenser is available (as in most front-loading machines), use it; the dispenser is designed to release detergent at the appropriate point in the cycle.

 Unless the instructions that come with your washing machine direct otherwise, add detergent before loading your dirty laundry.
-Do not add more detergent than is recommended.
-Keep the amount of detergent below the fill line printed on the cup (which may be nowhere near the top).
-This is particularly important if you have a concentrated detergent or are using a high-efficiency washing machine -- which uses less water than older machines.
+Keep the amount of detergent below the fill line printed on the cup, and don't add more detergent than recommended.
+This is particularly important if you're using a concentrated detergent or a high-efficiency washing machine, which uses less water than older machines.

-Extra detergent creates extra suds during the wash cycle.
-The suds carry soils, odors, and bacteria higher up inside the tub.
-This leaves a displeasing residue that can affect your next load of clothes by fading colors, attracting more dirt, and making clothes look dingy.
-The residue buildup can lead to the growth of bacteria and odors, too.
-Too much soap also makes it difficult for the rinse cycle to be effective.
+Extra detergent creates extra suds during the wash cycle, carrying soils, odors, and bacteria higher up inside the tub.
+This leaves a residue that can affect your next load of clothes by fading colors, attracting more dirt, and making clothes look dingy.
+Residue buildup can also lead to the growth of bacteria and odors, so be sure to use only the amount of detergent you need for the best clean.